 A school may establish policies to require students or parent borrowers to provide their bank account information or to open a bank account for the purpose of crediting Title IV funds.

 A guarantor may be required to modify program review procedures.

 The Department may be required to modify program review procedures.

-CM Policy Committee CM Guarantor Designees Interested Industry Groups and Others CM Governing Board Representatives
+CM Policy Committee CM Guarantor Designees Interested Industry Groups and Others om/edited-bb